neumino/thinky/README.md

 You are welcome to do a pull request.

-### TODO
+### Roadmap
+- Add examples on how to use Thinky.
+- Clean/reorganize tests and add more tests.
+- Let Thinky cache results so objects so there are no copies of the same document.
-- Joins with lambda functions
+- Joins with lambda functions.
 - Decide what to do with null (does it throw when checked against a Number?)
+- Do not drain the pool when poolMin/poolMax are changed
 - Promises?
-- Do not drain the pool when poolMin/poolMax are changed
-- Write examples
-- Clean tests
+- Need something?
+Just ask :-)

 ### About
 Author: Michel Tu -- orphee@gmail.com -- www.justonepixel.com